 Each year, BSDFF screens a selection of impactful documentaries made by and about Native peoples.
 Our mission is to bring stories from across the globe to our beautiful mountain town, create a vibrant, quality event that gathers our engaged community and expand conversation around ideas that matter.
 Indigenous stories and storytellers are paramount to this conversation, and the Native Filmmaker Initiative seeks to elevate the role of Native documentary filmmakers, their perspectives and artistic expressions, in this dialogue.

-Submissions are now open for documentary films directed or produced by American Indian (Native American), Alaska Native and Hawaiian Native filmmakers.
+The festival seeks documentary films directed or produced by American Indian (Native American), Alaska Native and Hawaiian Native filmmakers.
 Entry fees are waived, and submissions may be of any length, form, genre, and subject matter.
 The deadline for submissions is October 6, 2017.
 Selections will screen in the Native Voices strand of the 15th annual Big Sky Documentary Film Festival, February 16-25, 2018.

 To accompany these new programs, BSFI is in the process of curating a digital resource and toolkit where Native filmmakers, storytellers of Native narratives and interested movie-goers can learn more about the history and opportunities in American Indian media.
 The resource center will feature materials from the National Museum of the American Indian Smithsonian (NMAI), the University of Montana Native American Studies department, and Vision Maker Media, which works with Native producers to develop, produce and distribute educational telecommunications programs for all media including public television and public radio.
 This digital resource will also include materials on filmmaking and getting work into festivals, to promote and encourage filmmaking as a vocation.